Nihilism: History

 Although nihilism is primarily associated with modernity, some of its origins trace back to ancient philosophy.
 Some Sophists, like Protagoras (c.
-490–420 BCE), disputed the existence of objective truth, arguing for a relativistic nihilism according to which "man is the measure of all things".
+490–420 BCE), disputed the existence of an objective truth, arguing for a relativistic nihilism according to which "man is the measure of all things".
 Socrates's (c.
 470–399 BCE) method of radical questioning served as a precursor of nihilism by challenging established beliefs, values, and practices, often with the goal of exposing their lack of a solid foundation.
-(Note: For example, he suggested in the Allegory of the cave that commonly held beliefs about reality are just a shadow of a higher unperceived reality.)
+(Note: For example, his character in Plato's Republic suggested in the Allegory of the cave that commonly held beliefs about reality are just a shadow of a higher unperceived reality.)
 Pyrrho (c.
 360–270 BCE) formulated a broad version of epistemological nihilism in his attempt to show that knowledge is impossible.

 Negative attitudes toward objective knowledge and the world are also found in ancient Indian philosophy.
 However, it is controversial to what extent they constitute forms of nihilism in a strict sense, and some interpreters limit nihilism to the Western tradition.
 In the 6th century BCE, the school of Ajñana developed a radical skepticism, questioning the possibility and usefulness of knowledge.
 Buddhist thought, starting in the 6th and 5th centuries BCE, focuses on the pervasiveness of suffering, identifying it as a fundamental aspect of existence.
 It teaches renunciation of worldly desires to achieve liberation from suffering in the state of nirvana.
 According to a common interpretation, the school of Mādhyamaka, which emerged in the 2nd century CE, defends metaphysical nihilism, rejecting the existence of an ultimate foundation or absolute reality underlying the multiplicity of experienced phenomena.

 In the early modern period, secularization and the Scientific Revolution undermined established religious beliefs and values prevalent in the Western world during the medieval period, preparing the emergence of nihilism.
 René Descartes (1596–1650) considered an extreme form of epistemological nihilism in his quest for absolute certainty.
 He suggested that humans cannot trust even their most fundamental beliefs unless they can rule out that a malevolent God-like being is constantly deceiving them.
 Immanuel Kant (1724–1804) drew a sharp distinction between appearances and things underlying those appearances.
 By limiting knowledge to the sphere of appearances, he prepared a type of existential nihilism, making the deeper meaning of things in themselves inaccessible.
 In criticizing the rationalism of the Kantian philosopher Johann Gottlieb Fichte (1762–1814), Friedrich Jacobi (1743–1819) coined the philosophical concept of nihilism to describe philosophical thought that leads to the denial of existence and meaning.